BodenmillerGroup/steinbock/docs/cli/export.md

     steinbock export csv intensities regionprops

 This will collect object data from the `intensities` and `regionprops` directories and create a single object data table in [object data format](../file-types.md#object-data), with an additional first column indicating the source image.
-The default destination file is `objects.csv`.

 ## FCS